Student Tours for A.P. English Classes: The Monuments of Monumental Writers

 Stratford-upon-Avon and London, England

-For our Shakespeare enthusiasts, England is a must-visit!
+For Shakespeare enthusiasts, England is a must-visit!

-cottage where Shakespeare's wife, Anne Hathaway, grew up.
-Perched in the middle of a garden, the home looks straight out of one of his fantastical plays.
-In Stratford-Upon-Avon, you'll also see the building where the ahead-of-his-time writer received his education, the farm where his mother grew up, and the Royal Shakespearean Theatre, a major attraction dedicated to his work.
+Just a stone's throw away is the charming cottage where Shakespeare's wife, Anne Hathaway, grew up.
+Perched in the middle of a lush garden, the home looks straight out of one of his fantastical plays.
+In Stratford-upon-Avon, you'll also see the school where the ahead-of-his-time writer received his education, the farm where his mother grew up, and the Royal Shakespeare Theatre, a major attraction dedicated to his work.

 More Tour Locations for English Classes